jpoullet2000/jilm/README.md

 ![JILM](images/jilm-logo.png)

+The package name is Jilm.
 Jilm enhances your AI capabilities.
+This package aims to facilitate the use of large language models (LLM) on your own data.

 ## Installation